awcodes/recently/README.md

 ```

 ## Configuration
-You can enable/disable or customize the plugin's features either globally through the `config/recently.php` or per panel.
+You can enable/disable or customize the plugin's features either globally through the `config` file or per panel.

 ### Global Search
 By default, the plugin will list the recent visits/views as part of the global search results.
 To disable this feature, set the `global_search` option to `false` from the config or by passing `false` to the `globalSearch()` method per panel.